ericf1/ftwbot/README.md

 A Discord bot that continuously updates and posts Instagram and Twitter posts from designated accounts.

-We are currently supporting over 100 servers and are in the process of getting verified as a Discord bot!
+We are currently supporting over 100 servers and are in the process of getting verified as an official Discord bot!

 Visit our [Top.gg](https://top.gg/bot/952690377104719964) page!